 And that’s not all.

-Our model is constantly learning and improving.
 If the human moderator determines that the flagged comment is perfectly harmless, they can send it back to the model.
+The model is constantly learning and improving and grows from a moderator’s feedback on why this comment should not have been flagged, knowing not to flag such a comment in the future.

-As it grows, it becomes more effective at making these decisions and ensures that fewer false readings are sent for moderation.
+The longer the model remains active, the more comments it reviews and the more it learns.
+As it grows, it becomes more effective over time at making these decisions and ensures that fewer false readings are sent for moderation.

-What are the Benefits of Hate Speech Detection and Removal?
+What are the benefits of hate speech detection and removal?

 Chapter Three of the Bulgarian Criminal Code, “Crimes against the Rights of Citizens”, addresses the prevalence of hate speech and the need to eradicate it.
-As more of our time is invested in digital communities and more weight is placed on the importance of keeping them safe, AI will become essential.
+As more of our time is invested in digital communities and more weight is placed on human rights and the importance of keeping them safe, AI will become essential.

 After all, lawmakers rarely concern themselves with how the content gets there or if the site/platform can do anything about it.
 They want it gone at all costs, and may punish the platforms that fail to remove it.